satyam-saxena/satyam-saxena.github.io/_posts/2024-01-07-sample-efficient-reinforcement-learning-with-human-feedback.markdown

 To learn more about the details of this research and its impact, please refer to the original [paper][paper-link].

-### References
+{% highlight ruby %}
-* SAMPLE EFFICIENT REINFORCEMENT LEARNING FROM HUMAN FEEDBACK VIA ACTIVE EXPLORATION, by Mehta et.al.
+SAMPLE EFFICIENT REINFORCEMENT LEARNING FROM HUMAN FEEDBACK VIA ACTIVE EXPLORATION, by Mehta et.al.
+{% endhighlight %}

 [paper-link]: https://arxiv.org/pdf/2312.00267.pdf